IBM/transition-amr-parser/README.md

 Aside from listed [contributors](https://github.com/IBM/transition-amr-parser/graphs/contributors), the initial commit was developed by Miguel Ballesteros and Austin Blodgett while at IBM.

-## Trained checkpoints
+## Evaluating Trained checkpoints

-We offer some trained checkpoints on demand.
-These can be download from AWS by using
+We offer some trained checkpoints on demand, and their evalution score measured in Smatch is below:

-    pip install awscli
-    aws --endpoint-url=$URL s3 cp s3://mnlp-models-amr/<config>(-seed<N>).zip .
-    unzip <config>(-seed<N>).zip

-you will need access keys and URL.
-We provide these on an individual basis (sends us an email).
-For updates on available models see [here](https://twitter.com/RamonAstudill12).
-After unzipping, parsers should also be available by name from any folder as `AMRParser.load('<config>')`

-Current available parsers are

 |  paper                                                          |  config(.zip)                                         | beam    | Smatch  |
 |:---------------------------------------------------------------:|:------------------------------------------------------:|:-------:|:-------:|